dongjh20/MSH-MCCT/README.md

 ## The structure of the MSH-MCCT

-Under the framework of mixedDT, MSH-MCCT contains physical and virtual platform, multi source control input and mixed platform.
+Under the framework of mixedDT, MSH-MCCT contains physical and virtual platform, multi-source control input and mixed platform.

 An corresponding overview of the MSH-MCCT is as follows.